Roadmap¶

 - Scope hardening + receipt legibility are operator-debuggable (scopeFallbackSuppressed, whySummary, whyTheseIds).

 - Step4 Working Set rollout wiring exists behind config (workingSet.enabled) with rollbackable kill switch.
+Current evaluation status: frozen / default-off after A/B review found no measured reply-quality lift over baseline recall.

 1.7) Graphic Memory consumption (triggered preflight → pack integration)¶